Information Flow Control in Machine Learning through Modular Model Architecture: IFC for Transformer Language Models

-The simple way to find the experts that are most relevant is to run the sample text through each expert and compare the resulting perplexity.
-However, this approach is too expensive at run-time.
-As a more efficient alternative, we vectorize the sample text and compare it with the vectorized training texts from each accessible domain to find the domain whose content is similar to the sample text in nature.
-Popular methods to vectorize text include simpler approaches such as Bag of Words~\cite{bagofwords} (and its variants like TF-IDF and BM25), n-gram vectors~\cite{ngram}, and more sophisticated approaches involving encoder models like BERT.
-While easier and more efficient to implement, the simpler techniques have many shortcomings~\cite{embeddingShortcomings}.
-For instance, Word2Vec cannot work with tokens outside of the training vocabulary.
-Thus, in our approach, we use pre-trained BERT~\cite{devlin2018bert}, which is an encoder model that converts each text-token provided to it to a $768$-dimensional embedding vector.
+The \texttt{vectorize} function (Line 2, Algorithm~\ref{alg:unknown}) converts a text to its vector representation.
+Popular methods to vectorize text include simpler approaches such as Bag of Words~\cite{bagofwords} (and its variants like TF-IDF and BM25), n-gram vectors~\cite{ngram}, and more sophisticated approaches involve encoder models like BERT~\cite{devlin2018bert}.
+While easier and more efficient to implement, the simpler techniques have many shortcomings~\cite{embeddingShortcomings} (e.g., Word2Vec cannot work with tokens outside of the training vocabulary).
+Thus, we use pre-trained BERT~\cite{devlin2018bert}, which is an encoder model that converts each text-token to a $768$-dimensional embedding vector.
 For multiple tokens, we compute an average over all tokens in the text to obtain a single $768$-dimensional vector.
 For the user's sample text, BERT is run at the inference time to obtain its embedding vector.
-For each security domain, we pre-compute a representative embedding vector off-line with BERT using its training text data.
+For each security domain, we pre-compute a representative embedding vector offline with BERT using its training data.
+The \texttt{gate-pairwise} function (Algorithm~\ref{alg:pairwise}) picks the top-$k$ most relevant experts by comparing the pairwise distance between the vectorized sample text and the representative vector of each accessible domain.
+First, the representative vector $\pmb{v} = \{\pmb{v_1}, \pmb{v_2}$ ... $\pmb{v_m}\}$ for each domain is calculated offline (Line 1-2).
+During inference, a pairwise cosine similarity score ($\varphi$) between the sample text vector $\pmb{v^{\prime}}$ and every single domain vector that is accessible to the user $\bigcup_{n \in a_i}\{\pmb{v_n}\}$ is calculated to get a list of similarity scores $\bigcup_{n \in a_i}\{\varphi_n\}$ (Line 4).
+Note that the similarity scores are not computed with inaccessible domains to prevent information leakage.
+A higher similarity between $\pmb{v^{\prime}}$ and any domain vector $\pmb{v_n}$ suggests that the user's text is similar to that particular domain, and the corresponding expert is likely to be useful.
+We then adjust the resulting cosine similarity rankings of the accessible domains using the \texttt{score} function (discussed below) to get a list of adjusted similarity scores ($\bigcup_{n \in a_i}\{\varphi^{\prime}_n\}$).
+We select experts with the top-$k$ highest adjusted similarity scores (Line 6).